 - Male Athlete Outstanding Leadership Award

 - East Coast Athletic Conference Medal of Honor

 - A $4.58 million wrongful death jury verdict involving the death of a mother who was sent home from the emergency room with a “migraine” and died within 24 hours from untreated brain swelling.

 - A $3.97 million medical malpractice jury verdict for permanent injuries sustained during a typically routine biopsy procedure.

 - A $2.1 million verdict on behalf of five children whose parents were killed by a driver who lost control of his car and struck them head-on.

 - A significant settlement on behalf of a widow whose husband died of a heart attack when his doctor temporarily discontinued his heart medication without first consulting with the prescribing cardiologist.

 - A $400,000 workplace intentional tort jury verdict for a temporary worker who lost his thumb while operating an unguarded router machine.

-- A $1.65 million settlement for a woman whose health insurance was cancelled after being diagnosed with a life-threatening medical condition.
+- A $1.65 million settlement for a woman whose health insurance was canceled after being diagnosed with a life-threatening medical condition.